Rednexie/guilded.js-guide/setting-up-a-guilded-bot.md

 To be able to use your newly created bot you need to get its `token` this is how the bot confirms its identity with Guilded.
 Anything the bot does it needs this token to make every request, but don't worry we handle that hard part for you.&#x20;

 {% hint style="danger" %}
 **Never share your token with anyone, not even your own family.
-If run the risk of your bot being compromised and potentially causing harm to the communities it's in by sharing this token**
+If you do, you run the risk of your bot being compromised and potentially causing harm to the communities it's in by sharing this token**
 {% endhint %}

 Back in our `Server settings > Bots` menu we can now click the bots three dot menu.
 Select `Manage auth tokens` then press `Generate token` to generate the bots auth token.